What is the mission of Professional Dimensions?

 How do I join a Special Interest Group?

 PD Special Interest Groups (SIGs) provide an opportunity to get to know other PD members in a small group setting.
 Each SIG focuses on a specific interest and all are open to new members, though some have size limits or specific requirements.
 Click here to view the list of current groups and contact organizers.
+Most SIGs meet year round.
 If you are interested in starting a new group, please contact the PD office.

 What is the PD Race Relations Initiative?